elastic/kibana/packages/kbn-i18n/GUIDELINE.md

 Try to avoid using large paragraphs of text.
 These are difficult to maintain and often need slight changes when the information they portray becomes out of date.

-If you have absolutely no choice, you can split paragraphs into a _few_ i18n chunks whenever it makes sense to do so.
-Similar principles of splitting sentences apply here.
-Each chunk on its own should convey the context of the information.
+If you have absolutely no choice, you can split paragraphs into a _few_ i18n chunks.
+Chunks should be split at logical points to ensure they contain enough context to be intelligible on their own.

 ### Unit tests